Epitrepontes: Plot

 Pamphile, a young Athenian woman, gives birth to a child only five months after her wedding to her husband Charisios.
 In shame and fear for her marriage and familial reputation, she has her servant abandon the baby (as was an accepted practice in contemporaneous Greek society), along with tokens in the form of jewels, to aid the baby's future identification.
 At the time of the birth, Charisios was away on a business trip, and would not have known that a child was born at all, if not for his slave, Onesimos, telling him of seeing the child being abandoned.
 Charisios suspects Pamphile of infidelity, and leaves her.
 He moves in with a neighbour, Chairestratos, and begins to spend money, including Pamphile's dowry, on drinking and carousing (including taking up with a hetaera named Habrotonon).
+Unbeknownst to him, the child was actually his own, the result of rape at a festival.

+Daos, a shepherd, finds the baby and jewels abandoned in a field, and although he initially takes him home, he later gives the child to Syros, a charcoal-burner, whose wife had recently lost their baby.
+Syros claims the jewels that came with the child, accusing Daos of trying to keep them for himself.
+Daos argued that since he found the child, the jewels should be his.
+They ask Smikrines to arbitrate and decide what should be done.
+After hearing both sides, Smikrines rules in favor of Syros, declaring that the jewels belong to the baby, as the child might come from a noble background, so they are essential to its identity.
+After the judgment, Daos bitterly hands over the jewels.
+As Syros examines them, Onesimos enters and recognizes a ring, as it belongs to his master, Charisios.

 Furious that Chairos is wasting Pamphile's dowry, her father, Smikrines, demands she divorce Charisios.
-Pamilphile loyally refuses.
+Pamphile loyally refuses.
+Charisios overhears this, leading him to feel deep guilt for his actions.
+Meanwhile, Habrotonon enters carrying the baby, revealing to Pamphile that she knows the baby's true parentage.
+She confirms that the baby belongs to Pamphile and Charisios, resolving the confusion.
+Charisios begins to accept the truth, and reunites with Pamphile.
+Smikrines also reconciles with Charisios, and peace is restored to the family.